“Digital Resources of Knowledge and their Contribution to Philology” Workshop

-The last workshop of the 2nd cycle was held in May 2016.
-During this last session, Dr. Vassilis Vassileiadis, scientific researcher at the Center for the Greek Language, was invited as educator and introduced the participants to ways of using the educational platforms Proteas and Psifides in their teaching.
+During the workshop held in May 2016, Dr. Vassilis Vassileiadis, scientific researcher at the Center for the Greek Language, was invited as educator and introduced the participants to ways of using the educational platforms Proteas and Psifides in their teaching.
 Furthermore, Dr. Vassileiadis gave a lecture, open to all interested literature teachers, on the topic: “Psifides and Proteas: digital resources for the Greek language and language education.
 A Tool, a digital content repository or something more?”

 The workshop series were coordinated by Matina Goga, Maria Konstantopoulou and Giorgos Trapalis and this threefold collaboration is a result of the collaboration between CHS GR and the FOUGARO cultural complex and the Society for the Promotion of Education and Learning.
 Its content is the product of a similar workshop that the coordinators attended at the Center for Hellenic Studies in Washington DC with a wide adaptation and development to the requirements of Greek educational reality.